LBHackney-IT/lbh-base-api/README.md

 ## Dependencies

-- Universal Housing
+- Universal Housing Simulator

 ## Contributing

 ### Setup

 1. Install [Docker][docker-download].
+2. Install [AWS CLI][AWS-CLI].
-2. Clone this repository.
+3. Clone this repository.
-3. Open it in your IDE.
+4. Open it in your IDE.

 ### Development

 To serve the application, run it using your IDE of choice, we use Visual Studio CE and JetBrains Rider on Mac.

 The application can also be served locally using docker:
-1. Intall [AWS CLI][AWS-CLI] and set it up with your AWS security credentials.
+1. Add you security credentials to AWS CLI.
 ```sh
 $ aws configure
 ```